This is just a tiny selection of our most recent work.

-We have designed Oakwood’s magazine for the past 22 years.
-Originally a 28-page showcase for pupils’ academic work, it has evolved in style and design to become a 50-page window onto all aspects of life at Oakwood.
-In keeping with the importance placed on sustainability by the School, the magazine is printed on sustainable forest paper.
+We have designed Oakwood’s magazine for the past 24 years.
+Originally a 28-page showcase for pupils’ academic work, it has evolved in style and design to become a 54-page window onto all aspects of life at Oakwood.
+In keeping with the importance placed on sustainability by the school, the magazine is printed on sustainable forest paper.

-The magazine has received many glowing testimonials from parents over the years, and has become a highly effective marketing tool for the School.
-Issued free to current pupils’ parents, it is also given to prospective parents at open mornings and during school tours, making it a valuable addition to Oakwood’s digital prospectus.
+The magazine has received many glowing testimonials from parents over the years and has become a highly effective marketing tool for the school.
+Issued free to current pupils’ parents / guardians, it is also given to prospective parents / guardians at open mornings and during school tours, making it a valuable addition to Oakwood’s digital prospectus.

 SubSea Craft is a British privately owned Advanced Maritime Technology company specialising in covert operations within the defence market.
 We were briefed to lead the creation of their brand identity, corporate identity and product name in order to bring their company to the next level, as well as assisting with the launch of their £1 million core product, a unique high-speed craft, at pre-eminent global industry show, DSEI.

 Using research and their existing branding as a starting point, we developed the brand and the name of their £11m craft, VICTA, and created physical and digital collateral to use both at DSEI and beyond.
 SubSea Craft were not able to display the actual VICTA craft at the show, which presented a problem: how do we launch a product that isn’t there, in a 15-metre square space?
 Our solution was to create an interactive solution that allowed users to explore the craft using augmented reality.